Leaflet/Leaflet/plugins.md

 		<td>
 			<a href="https://github.com/rowanwins/Leaflet.SvgShapeMarkers">Leaflet.SvgShapeMarkers</a>
 		</td><td>
 			Additional SVG marker types for leaflet.js such as triangle, diamond and square.
 Check out the <a href="http://rowanwins.github.io/Leaflet.SvgShapeMarkers/example/">demo</a>.
-This plugin extends the path class so you can pass any valid through any valid options such as fillOpacity or color.
+This plugin extends the path class so you can pass through any valid options such as fillOpacity or color.
 		</td><td>
 			<a href="https://github.com/rowanwins">Rowan Winsemius</a>
 		</td>